contagon/handbook/handbook/6-stake-leadership.md

 #### 6.2.1.5 Callings and Releases

-The stake president’s responsibilities for callings and releases are outlined in [30](30-callings-in-the-church.md).
+The stake president’s responsibilities for callings and releases are outlined in [chapter 30](30-callings-in-the-church.md).
 He may assign his counselors and high councilors to extend callings and releases as outlined in [30.8](30-callings-in-the-church.md#308-chart-of-callings).
 The stake president personally extends the following callings.
 For some, he must first receive approval as noted.

 * *Counselors in the Stake Presidency.* When a new stake president is called, the presiding General Authority or Area Seventy calls and sets apart his counselors, who are recommended by the new stake president.
 When a counselor needs to be released or called in an existing stake presidency, the stake president submits a recommendation through [Leader and Clerk Resources (LCR)](http://lcr.churchofjesuschrist.org).
 He may interview, call, and set apart a counselor—or release a counselor—after receiving approval from the First Presidency.
 * *Stake Patriarch.* The stake president may interview, call, and ordain a patriarch after receiving approval from the Quorum of the Twelve Apostles.
 See [6.6.1](6-stake-leadership.md#661-calling-sustaining-and-ordaining-a-stake-patriarch).